 - Peas; lentils; white, red, and baked beans; soybeans; and chickpeas

-Dark green leafy vegetables, such as spinach
+- Dark green leafy vegetables, such as spinach

-Iron-fortified cereals, breads and pastas
+- Iron-fortified cereals, breads and pastas

-Red meat Seafood
+- Red meat

 Iron in meat is better absorbed than the iron in vegetables, this is why pure vegetarians are at increased risk of iron deficiency.

 Infants should be adequately breast fed.
 Iron-fortified formulas are used when applicable.
 Iron in breast milk is readily absorbed unlike the iron found in formula.
-Cows milk is not a rich source of iron for babies.
+Cow’s milk is not a rich source of iron for babies.